-LUNDI GRAS Until WWI, Rex arrived in his "Capital City," usually by river, on Monday, the day before Carnival, to be greeted by enthusiastic crowds gathered at the foot of Canal Street.
-Rex then led a parade to City Hall, where he proclaimed Carnival and received the key to the city from the Mayor.
-In 1971 the Rex Arrival was recreated one time in honor of the Rex Centennial.
+Until WWI, Rex arrived in his "Capital City," usually by river, on Monday, the day before Carnival, to be greeted by enthusiastic crowds gathered at the foot of Canal Street.
+Rex then led a shortened Monday parade to City Hall, where he proclaimed Carnival and received the key to the city from the Mayor.
+In 1971, the Rex Monday Arrival was recreated one time in honor of the Rex Centennial.

 Rex's Monday Arrival is again a major celebration, called Lundi Gras.
-In 1987, Mardi Gras historian Errol Laborde joined with Rex officials, business leaders and tourism officials to create a new Monday Arrival celebration and named it after the French description of the day before Carnival.
-Rex will arrive at Spanish Plaza at 6:00 PM, greet the Mayor and other officials, receive the key to the city, and proclaim Carnival to crowds of revelers.
-This year marks the 35th anniversary of this special celebration.
+In 1987, Mardi Gras historian Errol Laborde joined with Rex officials, business leaders, and tourism officials to create a new Monday Arrival celebration and named it after the French description of the day before Carnival.
+In 2023, Rex will arrive at Spanish Plaza at 6:00 PM, greet the Mayor and other officials, receive the key to the city, and proclaim Carnival to crowds of revelers.
+This year marks the 36th anniversary of this special celebration.

 In 2015, Rex revived an old tradition and arrived in a festively decorated antique Public Belt Railway passenger coach.
-In 2022 Rex will again arrive by river aboard a Coast Guard vessel, 2022's "Royal Yacht".
+In 2022 Rex returned to arriving by river aboard a Coast Guard cutter, Rex's "Royal Yacht."
+Rex will do so again in 2023.

+REX PROCLAMATIONS

-REX PROCLAMATIONS Historically Rex has issued a proclamation declaring the date of the Carnival celebration and commanding his subjects to gather and join in the festivities.
+Historically, Rex has issued a proclamation declaring the date of the Carnival celebration and commanding his subjects to gather and join in the festivities.
 Proclamations were posted in train depots around the country, and Mardi Gras in New Orleans became a major tourist destination.
 Such proclamations were not issued after WWII.

 In 1980, the tradition was revived, and each year an artist selected by the Rex Organization creates an original Rex Proclamation art print highlighting the year's theme or one of the iconic images of Rex and Carnival.
 These sought-after collectors' items always carry the notation "Rex Proclaims Carnival."

-The 2022 Sesquicentennial Rex Proclamation is the work of Rex Royal Lithographer Matthew Hales.
-Mr. Hales uses high-tech tools to recreate the art of 19th Century stone lithography and engraving used to create early Rex proclamations, bulletins and invitations.
-In this beautiful print, so reminiscent of the style of early proclamations, Rex sends greetings and proclaims March 1, 2022 to be "the Great Feast Day of Mardi Gras" and "the 150th Anniversary of His Glorious Reign."
-In past years, Mr. Hales has created Rex invitations, bulletins and other official documents.
-He also uses his talents to lead Ochsner Health's Advanced Visualization Team.
+Rex's 2023 Proclamation is by New Orleans artist Henry Casselli, a nationally respected New Orleans native whose work includes well-known portraits of Muhamad Ali, President Ronald Reagan, and NASA astronaut John Glenn.
+At the age of 21, he was deployed to Vietnam, where he served as a United States Marine Corps combat artist.
+Mr. Casselli is a full Academician of the National Academy of Art, and a Gold Medalist and Honorary Lifetime Member of the American Watercolor Society.
+His paintings are in many private, public, and museum collections both abroad and in the United States, including the National Portrait Gallery in Washington, DC.

+Horses have played a central role in every Rex Parade since its founding in 1872, and the 2023 Rex Parade Theme is the centuries-old horse racing tradition Palio di Siena.
+Mr. Casselli's 2023 Proclamation artistically depicts a horse draped in a Carnival banner of purple, gold, and green.
+Mr. Casselli has expressed to the Rex Organization, that, as a native New Orleanian, he feels honored to have been asked to paint this piece.